hershyz/Filter/README.md

 # Filter
-An intelligent example of a chat filter.
+An example of an intelligent chat filter.